astranetworld/rast/README.md

 ## Acknowledgments

-We would like to thank the Rust community and all the contributors who have made this project possible.
+We extend our heartfelt thanks to the Rust community and all the contributors who have made this project a reality.
 ---

 *Happy coding and welcome to the future of decentralized technology with Rust!*